 Head into Alajuela, San Jose, or even Escazu to stock up on those must-haves and retreat into the slow pace of life for the rest of the day.

-Wal mart, PriceSmart, name-brand clothing and shoes, all those essentials that you still want are right there in one quick trip to the city.
+Walmart, PriceSmart, name-brand clothing and shoes, all those essentials you still want are right there in one quick trip to the city.

-3. It is centrally located to Costa Rica’s natural playground
+3. It is centrally located near Costa Rica’s natural playground

 Jaco is the closest beach town having you at the Pacific Coast in just a short drive.
 It is an easy trip for the day to walk the black sand beaches and enjoy some surf and waves or enjoy the chill vibes of Playa Hermosa.